dotnet/csharplang/spec/types.md

 No standard conversions exist between bool and other value types.
 In particular, the bool type is distinct and separate from the integral types, a bool value cannot be used in place of an integral value, and vice versa.

+> [!NOTE]
-\[*Note*: In the C and C++ languages, a zero integral or floating-point value, or a null pointer can be converted to the Boolean value false, and a non-zero integral or floating-point value, or a non-null pointer can be converted to the Boolean value true.
-In C\#, such conversions are accomplished by explicitly comparing an integral or floating-point value to zero, or by explicitly comparing an object reference to null. *end note*\]
+> In the C and C++ languages, a zero integral or floating-point value, or a null pointer can be converted to the Boolean value false, and a non-zero integral or floating-point value, or a non-null pointer can be converted to the Boolean value true.
+In C\#, such conversions are accomplished by explicitly comparing an integral or floating-point value to zero, or by explicitly comparing an object reference to null.

 ### Enumeration types